Elvis Isaac

-Elvis Isaac (born 15 August 2002) is a Nigerian footballer who plays for České Budějovice of the Czech First League as a left winger.
+Elvis Isaac (born 15 August 2002) is a Nigerian footballer who plays for Slovak Second Football League club FC Petržalka as a left winger.

 Club career

 Slovan Bratislava

-Isaac made his professional Fortuna Liga debut for Slovan against MŠK Žilina on 4 May 2024.
+Isaac made his professional Slovak First Football League debut for Slovan against MŠK Žilina on 4 May 2024.

 Dynamo České Budějovice

 On 24 February 2025, Isaac signed a contract with Czech First League club České Budějovice until 2026 with option.